aspose-words/Aspose.Words-Documentation/cpp/developer-guide/rendering/handling-windows-metafiles/_index.md

 {{% /alert %}}

-The example shown below shows how Aspose.Words renders a metafile to a bitmap when it is not possible to correctly render some of the metafile records to vector graphics:
+The example shown below demonstrates how Aspose.Words renders a metafile to a bitmap when it is not possible to correctly render some of the metafile records to vector graphics:

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Loading-and-Saving-Doc2Pdf-RenderMetafileToBitmap.cpp" >}}